 speaker

 VP and CFO

-Yeah, currently that's what we're modeling.
-Yes.
-Now, again, Michael was careful to add that, you know, this is the supply chain.
-We have pretty good visibility on the demand.
-You know, we have to continually try to test and make sure we understand that.
-So on the supply chain, we are we're looking at continuing to increase the dollar value of inventory.
-Sequentially in quarters and demand, we just have to continue to reassess.
-But as Michael also said, our time horizon has more to do on the demand front over the next 15 to 18 months, as opposed to anything that we're concerned about in the next quarter to.
+Yeah, currently that's what we're modeling, yes.
+Now, again, Michael was careful to add that, you know, This is the supply chain we have pretty good visibility on.
+The demand, you know, we have to continually try to test and make sure we understand that.
+So on the supply chain, we are looking at continuing to increase the dollar value of inventory sequentially in quarters.
+And demand, we just have to continue to reassess.
+But as Michael also said, our time horizon has more to do on the demand front over the next 15 to 18 months, as opposed to anything that we're concerned about in the next quarter or two.

+speaker